Training RL Agents¶

 Important

-When training a RL Agent, the site_start_date
+When training a RL Agent, the site_start_date and site_end_date should correspond to the crop_start_date and crop_end_date, otherwise there will be

 crop observation variables missing which the RL Agent cannot handle.